 Only the hospitals that cater to expats/foreigners will accept international insurance, including insurance from the States.
 For normal health issues, students may see a doctor at the school clinic/hospital; since the cost is not expensive, students should have no trouble paying for it out of pocket.
-If they want to see a doctor who can speak fluent English, they may go to one of the expat the hospitals mentioned in the previous question.
+If they want to see a doctor who can speak fluent English, they may go to one of the hospitals mentioned in the previous question for expats.

 By Chinese law, Chinese doctors are not allowed to give people shots when the medicine is brought from overseas.
 If for whatever reason you need to receive regular shots while studying in Beijing, you may have to do it on your own.